notaSWE/notablog/_posts/2026-01-20-A-Game-So-Nice-I-Made-it-Thrice.md

 ![Cube Boi](/notablog/docs/assets/2026_01_20_blender_armature.PNG "Armature")

 I decided to keep things simple and start with a walk animation which basically involves setting a few key poses in an Action sheet.
-This might be the most simplified walk cycle of all time but hey, it works:
+This might be the most simplified walk cycle of all time but hey, it works!

 ![Cube Boi](/notablog/docs/assets/2026_01_20_walk.gif "Walk Cycle")

+A quick idle animation and jump cycle and it was on to the next phase.

 # Engine Selection